Reaction cleaving and complex-balanced distributions for chemical reaction networks with general kinetics: Cleaving SRNs with weakly reversible digraphs

 \begin{lemma} Let $(\cN,\lambda)$ be a weakly reversible SRN, and $(\cN_1,\lambda_1)$ and $\psi_1$ be a one-node cleaved SRN (defined above) of $(\cN,\lambda)$.
 Then, $(\cN_1,\lambda_1)\succeq(\cN,\lambda)$ with projection $\psi_1$. \end{lemma}

 By Lemma \ref{lmm_drsplt} and Proposition \ref{lmm_seq}, a stationary distribution of $(\cN,\lambda)$ is also a stationary distribution of $(\cN_1,\lambda_1)$ and vice versa.
-Furthermore, we have preservation of complex balanced distributions in both directions along one-node cleavings:
+Furthermore, we have preservation of complex-balanced distributions in both directions along one-node cleavings: